taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

   - Popular
   - Code
 tags:
-  - api
+  - rest api
   - javascript
-  - library
-  - framework
   - react
+  - tutorial
 ---

 I've been hearing about React since I first started learning JavaScript, but I'll admit I took one look at it and it scared me.
 I saw what looked like a bunch of HTML mixed with JavaScript and thought, _isn't this what we've been trying to avoid?
 What's the big deal with React?_